imd-tec/qualcomm-ci/README.md

 # QUALCOMM BUILD AUTOMATION

 Aims to automate fetching of sources and build process for Qualcomm-based build.
 This process is adapted from Qualcomm Getting Started guides.
-The build process is executed in, and the resulting artifacts can be found at /mnt/nvm1/qcom_ci/builds/[project]/[sub-project]/[version]/.
+The build process is executed in, and the resulting artifacts can be found in /mnt/nvm1/qcom_ci/builds/[project_version]/.

 **Requirements**
 - A Qualcomm manifest repository that